JeanCarlos899/JeanCarlos899/README.md

 > Technician in Internet Computing - IFPI

-🔭 Currently studying mobile development with Flutter
+🔭 Currently working as a mobile developer with Flutter

 ----